Armin2708/QuickCheck/README.md

    - Exchange ideas, share files, and get the latest announcements all in one place.

 ### 3. 📅 Schedule Calendar
-   - A shared calendar for **scheduling classes**, assignments, and important deadlines.
+   - A shared event for **scheduling classes**, assignments, and important deadlines.
    - **Color-coded events** help students and teachers stay organized at a glance. 🌈🗓️
    - Never miss a beat—QuickCheck keeps everyone on track!